futurice/windows-app-development-best-practices/README.md

 ### Explicitly convert LINQ queries into collections to avoid unnecessary re-evaluation

-Probably the #1 thing to know about LINQ, is that it creates a query that is executed whenever its items are accessed.
+Probably the #1 thing to know about LINQ is that it creates a query that is executed whenever its items are accessed.
 Sometimes this is what you actually want.
 However, often you just want to run the query once but access the resulting items multiple times.
 To avoid unnecessary re-evaluation and bugs resulting from the query result changing, use ToArray, ToList, etc. extension methods to run the query and store the results into a collection.

 So rather than:
 ```